 The council, community and administration each has a unique role and responsibilities for the development of effective and sustainable integrated plans for the local area, and reporting on the progress of those plans.

-A successful integrated planning and reporting process will deliver the following outcomes:
+A successful integrated planning and reporting process will deliver a:

-The Framework and Guidelines provide a process to:
+The Integrated Planning and Reporting Guidelines provide a process that aims to:

 All local governments are required to produce a plan for the future under S5.56 (1) of the Local Government Act 1995.

 Outlining community long term (10+ years) vision, values, aspirations and priorities, with reference to other local government plans, information and resourcing capabilities.